 The AGC Team is a collaborative effort of savvy office staff who manage all the details, and our stellar and dedicated guides who make the magic happen on each adventure.
 Together we share a vision of what women’s adventure travel should be and are thrilled to share these experiences that help women make meaningful connections across generations and borders.

 Kelly’s love for outdoor adventure developed early growing up in New Hampshire where she took her first backpacking, biking, and skiing trips.
 She ventured west for college and spent years as a field biologist exploring the mountains and canyons of the Western US studying rare plants, endangered squirrels, various birds, and even bumblebees.
-After graduate school, her career led her to Fort Collins, Colorado where she’s found her professional passion in the adventure travel industry and a great community to continue her own explorations with.
-She’s thrilled to be at the helm of AGC and be providing amazing experiences for adventurous women!
+After graduate school, her career led her to Fort Collins, Colorado where she’s found her professional passion in the adventure travel industry.
+She’s honored to be at the helm of AGC and to be providing amazing experiences for adventurous women!
 She is committed to helping women experience the transformative power of nature through the support and encouragement of the AGC community.